rollerworks-graveyard/app-sectioning/README.md

 This bundle is best used for multi-section applications and not decoupled bundles.

-Park-Manager
+Rollerworks
 ------------

-Park-Manager is your friend in hosting software.
-Visit [Park-Manager.com](http://www.park-manager.com)
+Rollerworks is your friend in hosting software.
+Visit [Rollerworks.com](http://www.rollerworks.com)

 Requirements
 ------------